-The agent will make arrangements to have any mortgages or other encumbrances which constitute a lien against your property paid out of the settlement or, if only a portion of your property is needed, will arrange a clear title to the portion being acquired by the county.
+The county will make arrangements to have any deeds of trust or other encumbrances which constitute a lien against your property paid out of the settlement or, if only a portion of your property is needed, the county will arrange to clear title to the portion being acquired by the county.

 Processing the transaction by the department can usually be completed in four to six weeks.
 However, if a partial release is required from a lender it can take several months for them to process the request.
+When the transaction has been completed you may either pick up the county's payment at the Public Service Center Building or it can be mailed certified to you.